Here are 25 questions to ask in developing strong teamwork. These questions can help in determining the direction and goals of your team:

 7. Which of these options are others leaning toward?

-8. Would creative “brainstorming” help you identify more options for making this decision?
+8. Would creative “brainstorming” help you find more options for making this decision?

-9. Is this decision required because a previous decision didn’t work out?
+9. Is this decision required because a earlier decision didn’t work out?
 If so, why didn’t it work?